top of page

 Issue

-However, this approach is problematic in that it only affects a consumer's credit line and has little effect on those who don't take out loans for purchases.
-Another concern is that it typically takes several months for the new interest rate to take effect on the nation's economy and something more timely would be preferred in order to control inflation.
+has little effect on those who don't take out loans for purchases.
+Another concern is that it typically takes several months for the new interest rate to take effect on the economy, and something more timely would be preferred to control inflation.

 Solution

-An inflationary tax would offer an effective means to control inflation since it applies to all consumers, regardless if they use credit or cash for their purchases.
+An inflationary tax would be more effective since it applies to all consumers regardless if they use credit or cash for their purchases.
 An inflationary tax would also have a more immediate impact on the nation's economy rather than waiting several months for the adjustment to take effect.

-By having a separate means to control inflation than adjusting interest rates, the nation's economy may advance at a more moderate and healthy pace, while inflation is kept at a minimum through the new policy.
+The inflationary tax rate may be changed quarterly in order to allow businesses and consumers time to adjust to the new rate.
+By having a separate means to control inflation than interest rates, the nation's economy may advance at a more moderate and healthy pace, while inflation is kept at a minimum through the new policy.

 Other Considerations

 Discussed in my other post (c.f.
-Medical Insurance), it mentions that to bring down excessive costs in the medical industry, the Department of Health will need to establish a universal charge list at the federal level that encompasses all medical expenses in the country.
+Medical Insurance), it mentions that to bring down excessive costs in the medical industry, the Department of Health will need to establish a universal charge list that encompasses all medical expenses in the country.
 A charge list is commonly used by hospitals and medical centers in order to regulate their medical expenses regarding how much they should charge their patients.

 bottom of page